ShitComunnistSays/wikitest/Wallet-command-list.md

-Availabe Configuration commands to be set in zcore.conf or after zcore-cli / zcore-qt binaries.
+Availabe Configuration commands to be set in zcore.conf or after zcored / zcore-qt binaries.

 Category | Command | Description
 -|-|-